Select Page

 4. Academic Research Projects

 More and more students have been participating in university academic research projects in recent years.
-Experience engaging in academic research and excellent academic achievements can significantly enhance your personal statement and boost your competitiveness when applying to top-tier universities.
+Experience engaging in academic research and excellent academic achievements can significantly enhance your personal statement and boost your competitiveness when applying to Oxford physics and Cambridge natural sciences courses.

 Online research project topics are continuously updated.
 For more details, please refer to the following page.